-Croatia: HEP challenges on liberalized electricity market7.
-May 2014. / SEE Energy News
+Croatia: HEP challenges on liberalized electricity market, SEE Energy News

 “Serbia is now at the liberalization level in which Croatia was in 2008th.
 Croatian Power Utility Company has been a joint stock company”, but according to Tomislav Seric, HEP president, “it is a difficult time and great transformation”.